ganeti/ganeti/man/htools.rst

   - instance secondary node(s), if any
   - instance disk type (e.g. ``plain`` or ``drbd``)
   - instance tags
+  - spindle use back-end parameter
+  - actual disk spindles used by the instance (it can be ``-`` when exclusive storage is not active)

   The fourth section contains the cluster tags, with one tag per line (no columns/no column processing).